Tips for Visiting Uluru On A Road Trip From Alice Springs

 The first thing you should think about is to pack your food when driving from Alice Springs to Uluru.
 Central Australia is expensive, and Uluru tends to be overly expensive.
 Be prepared for this.
 Alone for fuel, you will spend about 20-30% more than Australia’s average fuel price.

 Food is also costly.
-Since you will be spending a few days at Uluru, I can highly recommend buying food in Alice Springs and pack all the things you need.
-Here you can read about my tips on how to stay healthy while on the road.
+Since you will spend a few days in Uluru, I highly recommend buying food in Alice Springs and packing everything you need.
+Here, you can read about my tips on how to stay healthy while on the road.
+The food and beverage offer is limited and very expensive.

 I experienced tea being outrageously expensive.
 A half-cup of hot water + 1 tea bag for 5,50 AUD.
 Take plenty of water tanks with you before you hit the road.
 You will drink more than what you plan to drink.